aptos-labs/aptos-core/developer-docs-site/docs/guides/guide-for-system-integrators.md

 ### Local Testnet

 There are two options to run a local testnet:
-1. Drectly run a local testnet is to follow [this guide](/nodes/local-testnet/run-a-local-testnet/).
+1. Directly run a local testnet is to follow [this guide](/nodes/local-testnet/run-a-local-testnet/).
 2. Use the CLI by 1) [installing with the CLI](/cli-tools/aptos-cli-tool/install-aptos-cli) and 2) start a [local node with a faucet](/nodes/local-testnet/using-cli-to-run-a-local-testnet#starting-a-local-testnet-with-a-faucet)

-This will expose a REST API service at `http://127.0.0.1:8080/v1` and a Faucet service at `http://127.0.1:8000` for optoin 1 or `http://127.0.0.1:8081` for option 2.
+This will expose a REST API service at `http://127.0.0.1:8080/v1` and a Faucet service at `http://127.0.1:8000` for option 1 or `http://127.0.0.1:8081` for option 2.
 The applications will output the location of the services.

 ### Access Devnet